RobolinkInc/doc-v2/docs/codrone-edu/blockly/Junior/05-Sound/01-play-note-drone.md

 ##### Description

-Plays a note for a specified amount of time using the CoDrone EDU.
+Plays a note for a duration in seconds using the CoDrone EDU drone buzzer.

 ##### Parameters
 ![drone buzzer block image](play_note_drone_params.PNG) <br />
-**note**: note range from C3 to B7, EndOfType, Mute, Fin <br />
+**note**: note range from C3 to B7, Mute, Fin <br />
-**duration**: duration of the note in seconds. any positive integer
+**duration**: positive integer in seconds

 ##### Returns